ObjectPascal-Community/1brc-ObjectPascal/entries/ghatem-fpc/README.md

 From here onwards, generating the output from the merged array is no different from the single-threaded implementation.

-# optimizations for multi-threading
+# Optimizations For Multi-Threading

-## alterations to the custom dictionary
+## Alterations to the Custom Dictionary

 When operating with a single-thread, only one array was needed to accumulate stations' statistics.
 We could choose to keep a single array, but then, it becomes shared memory between threads and would need write-protected locking to avoid race conditions.